magento/magento2-page-builder/docs/create-basic-content-type/step-4-add-form.md

 ***

-In this step, we will create a UI component form to give our Quote example an editor we can use to edit content and style its appearance in various ways.
+In this step, we will create a UI component form so that we can give end-users an editor for entering content for the Quote and for styling its appearance when it is displayed in the Admin and on the storefront.

 ## About forms